zyzzyplyx/mixed-reality/mixed-reality-docs/core-windows-mixed-reality-concepts.md

 The ultimate goal of your application every iteration in this loop is to calculate an image to present to the user.
 In order to do this correctly, the Windows Mixed Reality platform provides accurate input information to your app to ensure your scene is rendered correctly.
 Further, the Windows Mixed Reality platform has to track various inputs and make them available to your application.

 The end-to-end process of creating an image though takes time.
 If an application runs at 60 frames-per-second, which means 60 images are rendered and presented to the user per second, then an application is finishing an image every 16.6 milliseconds.

-<span style="color:red">Need to talk about head pose prediction & LSR</span>
-<span style="color:red">Links to where to read more about this</span>
+As noted below, the Windows Mixed Reality platform provides multiple prediction for where the current user is located and where they are looking.
+Further, the platform will perform a process known as Late-Stage Reprojection (LSR) that adjusts the final rendered image for the current camera prediction before presenting on device.

+Multiple pose predictions are provided over time because a user's head will move, even if ever so slightly, throughout this entire time period from CPU to device present.
+This process is largely abstracted in development environments such as Unity.

+However, it is important to understand that, unlike traditional development, the user is the camera and how the Windows Mixed Reality platform handles solving these special problems.

 ![Lifetime of a frame](images/lifetime-of-a-frame.jpg)